lamsoa729/BPMSummerSchool/Day2-aLENS_part1/main.md

       ```
     * For docker desktop, click the running `alens` container while in the containers section
       ![Screen Shot 2022-11-14 at 5.08.59 PM.png](images/Screenshot_2023-02-02_at_1.58.11_PM.png)

     * then click the `terminal` tab in the upper middle of the window
       ![Screen Shot 2022-11-14 at 5.08.59 PM.png](images/Screenshot_2023-02-02_at_1.59.13_PM.png)

-    You may treat this CLI just like any terminal that is connected to a remote server.
+    You may treat this CLI just like any terminal connected to a remote server.

-1. From this CLI, navigate to the `Run` directory
+2. From this CLI, navigate to the `Run` directory
     ```bash
     cd /root/Run
     ```

-2. While still in the CLI, copy the example configuration to the data folder
+3. While still in the CLI, copy the example configuration to the data folder

     ```bash
     cp -r ~/aLENS/Examples/MixMotorSliding .
     cd MixMotorSliding
     ```

-3. Copy the contents of the `Run` template directory from aLENS to the data folder as well
+4. Copy the contents of the `Run` template directory from aLENS to the data folder as well

     ```bash
     cp -r ~/aLENS/Run/* .